 Did you know that the state of Michigan is home to 129 lighthouses?
 No other state can boast about its maritime icons more than Michigan.
 Maine only comes second with its 80 lighthouses.

-However, if you’re looking for that postcard-ready lighthouse, then Michigan’s Great White North, the Upper Peninsula, is home to 40.
-Built mostly around the 1800s, you’ll find that more than a dozen are open for tours.
+However, if you’re looking for that postcard-ready lighthouse, Michigan’s Great White North, the Upper Peninsula, is home to 40.
+Built mostly around the 1800s, you’ll find more than a dozen are open for tours.